bramvandijk88/xenoseq/README.md

 introduced into a community.
 The input are (sets of) query and reference samples, which the pipeline will use to generate the following output:

-* unique_contigs.fasta; sequences in query not present in ancestral samples
+* unique_contigs.fasta; sequences in query not present in reference (e.g. ancestral) samples
-* unique_coverage.txt; text file to estimate abundance of unique sequences in non-ancestral samples
+* unique_coverage.txt; text file to estimate abundance of unique sequences in all other samples
 * unique_contig_all_links_L300_P97.tbl; table linking contigs to other communities using BLAST, with options L and P in the filename
 * xenotypic_contigs.txt; text file with names of all xenotypic contigs in them
 * xenotypic_contigs.fasta; the subset of unique contigs that can be linked to *another* reference using BLAST